segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Amplitude Segment destination.
 There's also a page about the [non-Actions Amplitude destination](/docs/connections/destinations/catalog/amplitude/).
-Both of these destinations receives data _from_ Segment.
+Both of these destinations receive data _from_ Segment.
 There's also the [Amplitude Engage Segment source](/docs/connections/sources/catalog/cloud-apps/amplitude-cohorts/), which sends data _to_ Segment!

 ## Benefits of Braze Web-mode (Actions) vs Braze Classic